entando/entando-core/README.md

 * **englo**: https://github.com/entando/englo.
 Englo is a Software Project Management and Delivery Tool based on Entando v.4.2-TP1.

+An interesting tool to build Entando Page Models is available in the following link: [Entando Page Models Builder] (http://stealthefish.com/EntandoPageModelsBuilder/#codeXML.)

 See the [WIKI] (https://github.com/entando/entando-core/wiki) pages for more information and operational details of the project.
 At the moment, the wiki pages are:

 * [Getting Started] (https://github.com/entando/entando-core/wiki/Getting-Started) page describes step-by-step instructions for preparing your system for installation, and for installing a single Entando instance.